kbridenhaag/indonesia.nl/src/en/visa.md

 ## Electronic Visa (eVisa) from the Directorate General of Immigration – Jakarta

-If you are not eligible for a Visa on Arrival and/or have a visiting purpose matching the ones mentioned below, your Indonesian sponsor has to submit a visa application through the website of the Directorate General of Immigration - Jakarta, via: [https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/). **Tourist visa applications must be submitted by an Indonesian visa/travel agent or hotel**.
+If you are not eligible for a Visa on Arrival, wish to travel longer than 60 days, and/or have a visiting purpose matching the ones mentioned below, your Indonesian sponsor has to submit a visa application through the website of the Directorate General of Immigration - Jakarta, via: [https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/). **Tourist visa applications must be submitted by an Indonesian visa/travel agent or hotel**.
 An E-Visa will be issued for the following purposes:

-**1. Visit Visa (B211 - 60 days)**
+**1.Visit Visa (B211 - 60 days)**

 - **B211A**